selinaerhabor/onetwocook/README.md

 ## 3. Technologies Used
-*  	[AWS Cloud 9] - The Integrated Development Environment (IDE) used for building the website.
+*  	[AWS Cloud9] - The Integrated Development Environment (IDE) used for building the website.
 *	[HTML] - Used for the structure and format of the entire website.
 *	[CSS] - For styling the website and maintaining its responsiveness across various screen sizes.
 *	[Materialize] - Used for grid form and assistance in styling.
 *	[JQuery] - Used for the interactive features of the online cookbook to enhance user experience.
-*	[Material Icons] - Used for displaying the social logos and vector icons present on the website.
+*	[Material Icon] - Used for displaying the social logos and vector icons present on the website.
 *	[Browsershots.org] - For checking browser compatibility and cross platform browser testing.
 * 	[Jasmine CDNJS] – For testing key sections of jQuery code for the online cookbook.
 *	[W3C HTML Validator] - Used to check that no errors were present in the HTML code before final deployment.